“Learnability”, “Blendability”, “Tunability”

 No hard copies, please – we’ve gone digital.

-- legibility – e.g. Sibelius, Finale, NoteWorthy, hand written scores are rare.
-Email scores via PDF.
+- legibility – e.g. Sibelius, Finale.
+Email scores to us via PDF.

-- layout – appropriate spacing – no crowding of notes and/or text
+- layout – appropriate spacing – avoid crowding of notes and/or text

 - use a choral tenor clef for the tenor line and include a piano reduction with four-stave a cappella pieces